 With so much of their communications tied to company culture and employee experience, it was absolutely imperative that IC provided consistent support.
-After working on a few projects that had some challenges around communicating expectations, my manager and I decided we needed to create a Service Delivery Plan that scoped out which HR communication projects we would fully support, from ideation to delivery, and which projects we would provide communications counsel and guidance.
+After working on a few projects that had some challenges around communicating expectations, my manager and I decided we needed to create a Service Delivery Plan that scoped out which HR communication projects we would fully support, from ideation to delivery, and which projects we would provide employee communications counsel and guidance.
 We also identified those local, targeted messages that Human Resource Business Partner (HRBPs) in a regional area often send out (think flu clinics and benefits vendor fairs).
-We provided tools so HRBPs could own those communications with branded company email templates and training on how to post this information to the company’s intranet.
+We provided tools so HRBPs could own those employee communications with branded company email templates and training on how to post this information to the company’s intranet.

 So I developed a matrix of comm projects categorized into an easy-to-follow service delivery plan that was socialized to HR leadership.

 Whether you’ve got bare-bones resources or part of a well-staffed function, I think every IC team should set expectations for service delivery with its business partners.
 The challenge is consistency when providing service and ensuring your team is equally supporting each business unit (BU).
 From experience, I know there’s always that one demanding business unit leader who is vocal about needing full support.
 All.
 The.
 Time.
 To help guide these discussions with BU or divisional leaders, your service delivery plan should address key organizational communication priorities to ensure that IC owns the biggest brand-defining communications work.

 Cerkl Broadcast is purpose-built for collaboration.
 Real-world workflow and user permissions enable even complex organizations to set up content contributors and editors with varying permission levels and access to specific audiences.
 Our masterful configurations help to set guard rails for business partners, enabling them to contribute and curate meaningful company content based on your intranet and email governance.
-By offloading some of the content creation work and targeting from the IC team to contributors along with the automation and personalization Cerkl offers as part of its intelligent content delivery system, communicators are saving an average 46 hours a month.
+By offloading some of the content creation work and targeting from the IC team to contributors along with the automation and personalization Cerkl offers as part of its intelligent content delivery system, employee communicators are saving an average 46 hours a month.